mirage/ptt/README.md

 The reception of an email does not exists - and it's not the purpose of `ptt` which does not (yet) implement IMAP.

+## How to use?

+`ptt` provides these unikernels and they can be deployed as a simple MirageOS:
+- as a simple executable (see `mirage configure -t unix`)
+- as a full operating system

+Currently, `ptt` is used as a full operating system with the `hvt` target.
+We deploy these _unikernels_ via KVM & Solo5.
+DNS resolver and primary DNS server are _unikernels_ too (see [robur.io][roburio] -- but, as far as we can say, this SMTP stack is usable with a simple DNS server (as far as it implements `nsupdate`).

 ## Experimental

 `ptt` is not yet stable or reliable but we currently try to deploy/use it